Process & Deadlines

 All undergraduate applicants to the BYU School of Music must follow the application process detailed below.
 Applicants are encouraged to learn more about the school’s undergraduate programs.

-All applicants — including those to the composition, commercial music programs — must audition on a chosen instrument or voice.
-Each instrument and major have specific audition requirements that you should start to prepare early.
-In addition, Composition program and the Commercial Music program each have their own requirements.
+All applicants — including those to the composition and commercial music programs — must audition on a chosen instrument or voice.
+Each instrument and major have specific audition requirements that you should start to prepare for early.
+In addition, the Composition program and the Commercial Music program each have their own requirements.

 All other applicants should complete the following steps (unless otherwise specified):

-* You may complete either a recorded or a live audition.
-Auditions can be scheduled online after both the application and recommendation have been received by the School of Music office.
+You may complete either a recorded or a live audition.
+Auditions can be scheduled online after the School of Music application has been received by the School of Music office.